My Common Mistake When Purchase Chickens

 Can humans get coccidiosis from chickens?

-Humans can contract coccidia from infected dogs, cats, and birds. gondii, the infectious organisms are canine and feline-specific and are not contagious to humans, unlike zoonotic diseases.
+Humans can contract coccidia from infected dogs, cats, and birds.
+It is a zoonotic disease because gondii are zoonotic, but not contagious to humans.